 With the UK’s charging infrastructure growing at a rapid rate, here’s what you need to know about charging stations

 Electric cars and plug-in hybrids are increasingly popular and better developed than they’ve ever been and the number of public charging stations is growing by the day.
-As a relatively new technology, however, there’s still some confusion over the different types of charging station available, while the terminology bandied about can be confusing.
+As a relatively new technology, however, there’s still some confusion over the various different types of charging station available, while the naming terminology bandied about can be confusing.

 Our guide sets out what you need to know about electric car charging stations clearly and with as little jargon as possible.
 While it’s aimed primarily for drivers of electric cars (EVs) the information contained here will be of use to those after a plug-in hybrid (PHEV), too.